 See the recipe card for complete instructions and ingredient amounts.

 - Add the sugar, water, and fresh mint to a small saucepan.

 - Heat over low until the sugar dissolves, about 3-4 minutes.

 - Remove from heat and cool.
 The mint will continue to steep in the syrup.
 Once cool, strain the syrup and store it in a mason jar.

 - Wash the berries.
 Trim the strawberries and cut them in half lengthwise.

 - Add all of the berries to a serving bowl.

 - Drizzle half of the cooled syrup over the berries and toss gently to coat.
 Add the fresh mint and serve.

 - Enjoy a bowl of fruit salad for breakfast or as a snack.

-- Spoon over a bowl of cereal or oatmeal.
+- Spoon fruit over a bowl of cereal or oatmeal.

-- Serve with yogurt and some granola for an easy breakfast parfait.
+- Layer with yogurt and granola for an easy breakfast or dessert parfait.

 - Spoon over vanilla ice cream as a fuss-free dessert.